grayhatdevelopers/awesome-playroom/readme.md

 - [discord-activity-starter](https://github.com/Hugo-Dz/discord-activity-starter) - A starter template for building Discord activities.
 It comes with all you need to create 3D activities, physics and multiplayer included ⚡️.

+- [wawa-guys-starter](https://github.com/wass08/wawa-guys-starter) - A Fall Guys clone with React Three Fiber, and PlayroomKit to make it multiplayer and playable within a Discord Activity.

 ## Tooling